dsobo/caret-beginner-tutorial/README.md

 Comparing Results
 -----------------

-Caret has an extremely useful resamples function for comparing the results of different models.
+Caret has an useful resamples function for comparing the results of different models.
 After combining our models into a list we can use built in plots to compare each model based on the cross validated RMSE results.
 I find the built in dot plot to be easest to read.
 Here we are looking for not only the lowest RMSE value but also the least variation among the results for each validation fold.
 As we can see the XGBoost model performed best with a small variation among results.
 We can see below that the xgbTree model outperformed all others in these categories based on the below.

 ``` r
 ##Compare all models to choose the best one